Skip to main content

 Mnemonics

-Most mnemonic strategies use visual images.
-But as I say in The myth of imagery, while there is no doubt that imagery can be an effective tool, there is nothing particularly special about it.
-The advantage of imagery is that it provides an easy way of connecting information that is not otherwise…
+Most mnemonic strategies are based on imagery.
+There is no doubt that imagery can be an effective tool, but there is nothing particularly special about imagery.
+The advantage of imagery is that it provides an easy way of connecting information that is not otherwise readily connected.
+However,…

 Find out about the pegword mnemonic